Marinade staked SOL (MSOL) Price: Price Index and Live Chart | The Block

-Marinade staked SOL (MSOL) currently has a price of $68.29 and is down -1.25% over the last 24 hours.
-The cryptocurrency is ranked 134 with a market cap of $367.7M.
-Over the last 24 hours, it saw $9.4M of trading volume.
+Marinade staked SOL (MSOL) currently has a price of £54.59 and is up 0.47% over the last 24 hours.
+The cryptocurrency is ranked 134 with a market cap of £293.2M.
+Over the last 24 hours, it saw £7.3M of trading volume.
 The token has a circulating supply of 5.4M tokens out of a total supply of 5.4M tokens.

 This is a version of staked Solana used in the Marinade ecosystem.
 The Marinade protocol is a DeFi protocol on the Solana blockchain.